Difluoride

 Difluorides are chemical compounds with two fluorine atoms per molecule (or per formula unit).

 Metal difluorides are all ionic.
-Despite being highly ionic, the alkali earth metal difluorides generally have extremely high lattice stability and are thus insoluble in water.
-One exception is beryllium difluoride.
+Despite being highly ionic, the alkaline earth metal difluorides generally have extremely high lattice stability and are thus insoluble in water.
+The exception is beryllium difluoride.
 In addition, many transition metal difluorides are water-soluble.

 Calcium difluoride is a notable compound.
 In the form of the mineral fluorite it is the major source of commercial fluorine.
 It also has an eponymic crystal structure, which is an end member of the spectrum starting from bixbyite and progressing through pyrochlore.